-- Each partner should speak roughly the same amount of time - Audience will assume: a change in speakers corresponds to change in topic - Keep shifts to a minimum - changing speakers can distract audience/slow the talk down - Many options for dividing the talk! - depends on the shape of your presentation..
+- Each partner should speak roughly the same amount of time - Respect audience expectations: change in speakers should correspond to a change in topic - Keep shifts to a minimum - changing speakers can distract audience/slow the talk down - Many options for dividing the talk! - depends on the shape of your presentation..